Course: Development of Geometric Imagination

 Course content

-- Basic concepts of Euclidean geometry.
-Point, line segment, ray, line, polyline.
-Incidence of points a straight lines. - Arrangement of points.
-Mutual position of points and lines. - Triangle and its properties, plane, half-plane, mutual position of lines and planes. - Geometric relations - incidence, arrangement, similarity, parallelism. - Convex and non-convex sets.
-Convex and non-convex angle.
-Circle, round, sphere, spherical surface, arc, n-angle, quadrangle, parallelogram. - Solids.
+- Axiomatic system.
+Models of Euclidean and non-Euclidean geometry.
+Historical notes. - Basic concepts of Euclidean geometry.
+Point, segment, half-line, straight line, broken line.
+Incidence of points and straight lines.
+Axioms of incidence. - Mutual position of points and straight lines; plane, half-plane, mutual position of straight lines and planes. - Geometric relations - incidence, arrangement, congruence, parallelism. - Triangle and its properties.
+Congruence of triangles. - Convex and non-convex sets: angle, circle, circle, arc, triangle, quadrilateral, n-angle; sphere, spherical surface. - Angle, types of angles.
+Circles and circles. - Consistency.
+Comparing line segments, operations with line segments.
+Comparing angles and operations with angles. - Identical representations in the plane - identity, axial symmetry, central symmetry, displacement, rotation.
+Stacking identical views in a plane, group of similarities. - Measure of line segment and angle.
+Units of measurement of line segments and angles.
+Circumference of a planar structure. - Contents of some planar formations.
+Use of square grids. - Entities.
 Free parallel projection.
-Developing spatial imagination.
-Meshes. - Conformity.
-Segment line comparison, segment line operations.
-Equality of angles and triangles. - Angle comparison and angle operations.
-Identical representations in the plane - identity, axial symmetry, central symmetry, displacement, rotation.
-Composing identical representations in a plane, group of similarities. - Segment line and angle measure.
-Units for measuring segment lines and angles.
-Measure of a planar formation. - Areas of some planar formations.
-Circumference and areas of rectangle, square. - The length of the circle.
-Use of mesh.
-Measure of spatial unit. - Cubic capacity of solids.
-Metric relations between geometric shapes - distances of point sets, divergences of segment lines and planes. - Construction tasks.
-Sets of points of a given property. - Axiomatic system.
-Models of Euclidean and non-Euclidean geometry.
-Historical notes
+Development of spatial imagination.
+Networks of entities. - Volumes and surfaces of entities.
+Metric relations between geometric shapes - distances of point sets, deviations of straight lines and planes. - Design tasks.
+Sets of points of a given property.

 Learning activities and teaching methods